Sa-lman/Salmon/README.md

-- Hey there, I’m Sa-lman
+- Hey there, I’m Salman

 <!---
 Sa-lman/Sa-lman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.